 How to Design & Write My Newsletter?

 Before designing yours, I suggest (if you haven’t already), subscribing to the newsletters of a few writers you know (including some same genre authors).
 Look at what they include in their newsletters, how their content is organised, but also their presentation, tone etc. Consider what will suit your personality/ brand and your goals in designing and selecting content for your newsletter.

 My favourite author newsletters are by Emma Lombard (Historical Fiction Author) for her personable tone and bookish content (you can read her January newsletter here).
 And Rue Sparks (Magical Realism, Mystery, Spec.
 Fic.
 Author), who illustrates what I mean when I talk about personal reflections on topics in this newsletter.
 If you’re wondering what my attempts to do the above look like, my January newsletter gives you a good idea and my April one will improve on it.

 If you haven’t looked into branding yet, the main thing to bear in mind here is using consistent fonts and consistent colour schemes across your site and newsletter, and for any promo graphics you make which include text.
-You may also like to design your own newsletter graphic to promote your NL on your site, socials etc. I use the image on the right (made on canva), and another version as my email header.
+You may also like to design your own newsletter graphic to promote your NL on your site, socials etc. I use the image on the right (made on canva) as my email header.

 This is something to consider throughout your entire newsletter.

 What style of writing suits your personality and how you want to interact with your subscribers?
 How does your newsletter style compare to your books and their tone?